Julix91/COMP-2913/deliverables.md

 1. Display a button labeled "Reset".
 This button resets the timer to 0 and stops the timer.

-1. When the timer is 0, the "Stop" button should be re-labeled as "Start".
+1. When the timer is 0, the "Pause" button should be re-labeled as "Start".

+1. When the timer is 0 and the timer is not running, the Reset button should be disabled.
+Ensure that the button is also visibly disabled.

 1. Make sure to test it, to avoid bugs.
 What happens if the Start button is clicked multiple times?
 How about if the Stop button is clicked multiple times?